Cervical Cancer Screening

 • Have ever had sexual contact with another person, and

 • Do not have symptoms, like different bleeding or discharge (clear or yellow fluid) from your vagina (genital opening).
+These symptoms need to be checked by a healthcare provider, however screening is for people who feel well and have no symptoms.

-Most people can stop cervical screening between the ages of ages 65 to 69.
+Most people can stop cervical screening between the ages of 65 to 69.
 Some people may continue to get cervical screening tests after the age of 69 based on their medical history or screening test result history.

-Cervical Screening Test Locations
+Cervical Screening Test Locations Map and Table

 Use the map below to find a cervical screening test location close to you.